Dropbox’s Irish unit cuts losses after revenues rise to $627.5m

 Bono and The Edge are individual investors in Dropbox.

-Losses at the Irish arm of file hosting service, Dropbox last year narrowed sharply to $4.9 million (€4.4 million) after a surge in revenues.
+Pre-tax losses at the Irish arm of file hosting service Dropbox last year narrowed sharply to $4.9 million (€4.4 million) after a surge in revenues.

-New accounts show that revenues at Dropbox International Unlimited in Dublin increased by 31 per cent from $478.45 million to $627.5 million last year.
+Accounts show that revenues at Dropbox International Unlimited in Dublin increased by 31 per cent to $627.5 million last year.

-The $627.5 million in revenues at the Dublin unit account for 45 per cent of Dropbox’s global revenues of $1.39billion last year.
+The $627.5 million in revenues at the Dublin unit accounted for 45 per cent of Dropbox’s global revenues of $1.39billion last year.

-The Irish company last year reduced its pre-tax losses by 89 per cent from $44.8 million to $4.9 million.
+The Irish company last year reduced its pre-tax losses by 89 per cent from $44.8 million.

 The same year, Bono and The Edge were announced as individual investors by Dropbox and appeared in a photo posted online with founders Drew Houston and Arash Ferdowsi.

-Numbers employed at the company’s Dublin base last year increased by 40 per cent from 101 to 142.
+Numbers employed at the company’s Dublin base last year increased from 101 to 142.

+Staff costs last year totalled $33 million, which included share-based payment expenses of $12.4 million.

+The accounts show that research and development last year increased sharply to $169 million.

 The Dublin company markets and sells Dropbox file hosting platforms outside of the US.